thrix/myctl/README.md

 #### User installation

 This will install the tool only for current user.
-The tool will be installed in
-$HOME/bin/ directory.
-The directory will be created if it does not exist and it will be added to the PATH via .bashrc if you are running on bash.
+The tool will be installed in `$HOME/bin/` directory.
+The directory will be created if it does not exist and you may want to manually configure your PATH for this directory.
 The configuration file will be created in the users home directory.

 ### Configuration file